intel/ai-reference-models/benchmarks/image_recognition/tensorflow/inception_resnet_v2/README.md

 The `launch_benchmark.py` script in the `benchmarks` directory is used for starting a benchmarking run in a optimized TensorFlow docker container.
-It has arguments to specify which model, framework, mode, platform, and docker image to use, along with your path to the ImageNet TF Records that you generated in step 4.
+It has arguments to specify which model, framework, mode, precision, and docker image to use, along with your path to the ImageNet TF Records that you generated in step 4.

 Substitute in your own `--data-location` (from step 4, for accuracy